10% off £20 OR 15% off £30

 Collagen is the protein that ‘glues’ our body together – the word collagen even comes from the Greek word for glue, ‘kólla’.

-Collagen gives strength, structure and elasticity to our skin, bones, muscles, tendons, cartilage and blood vessels.
+Collagen gives strength, structure, and elasticity to our skin, bones, muscles, tendons, cartilage, and blood vessels, and is found in most of the body's tissues.

 Collagen is made up of long chains of tightly bound amino acids.
 The collagen structure looks like a dense rope of fibres.

-The body can make its own collagen from nutrients including protein, vitamin C and copper.
+The body can make its own collagen from nutrients including protein, vitamin C, and copper.
+You can also find collagen in meat, bone broth, and gelatine.

 Joint pain and loss of bone density are common, especially in older adults.